-\ Jamison et al. (2008)
+Jamison et al. (2008)

-Experiment on deception in an economics laboratory (!)
-The participants had to be purged from the usual subject pool

-- Two consecutive studies sharing the same subject sample - Computer simulated players instead of human participants - First study: Trust game (repeated) - Second study: Holt and Laury (2002) lottery choice, Dictator game, and Prisoner's Dilemma
+- Deception consequences in the laboratory - (!)
+The participants had to be purged from the subject pool - Two consecutive studies using one subject sample - Computer simulated players instead of human opponents - First study: Trust game - Second study: Holt and Laury (2002) lottery choice, Dictator game, Prisoner's Dilemma